dojo/framework/docs/en/styling-and-theming/supplemental.md

 @import '@{myThemePackageName}/{myThemeName}/index.css';
 ```

-By contrast, another way of using only portions of an eternally-built theme within a newly-created application theme is [via theme composition](#composing-off-dojo-themes).
+By contrast, another way of using only portions of an externally-built theme is [via theme composition](#composing-off-dojo-themes).

 ### Changing the currently active theme